yireo/yireo-slides/slides/yireo/magento2-frontends.md

 ~ UPWARD will be phased out, React SSR will be used instead ~ Why use Buildpack?

+^^Perhaps building your own component tree and then adding PWA Studio elements is an option?

 ---
 {state: main middle}
 # Vue Storefront 2